wade-wojcak/system-status-monitor/README.md

 ### Next.js, React, TypeScript

 - The primary framework and tooling used for the application are Next.js, React, and TypeScript.
 Next.js was chosen for having multiple useful out-of-the-box features to help accelerate prototyping and development without spending unnecessary time on environment setup.
-It's ability to easily scaffold and host API routes was particularly useful for this project.
+Its ability to easily scaffold and host API routes was particularly useful for this project.
 TypeScript was the natural choice for this project not only because it was part of the provided requirements, but because all modern React applications should be written in TypeScript going forward.

 ### Tailwind CSS